Green Card Lawyer

 U Visa

-- That you assisted government officials in the investigation; and
+- That you assisted government officials in the investigation.

 - The criminal activity violated US law or occurred in the US.